jes/notes/philosophy.md

 On the other hand: if we subscribe to the "Symmetry" stuff and we think that having an overall bad life is of overall negative utility (big if) then is it actually a bad thing to create more humans if you anticipate that they will have overall a bad life?
 Or is the mere opportunity of getting to experience anything at all such an unbelievably high positive utility that no amount of suffering can outweigh it?

+### Masks

+We are what we pretend to be.

+A person born into a vacuum with no experiences would not have any kind of personality.
+We only develop a personality as children in reaction to our experiences, by putting on "masks" that produce favourable outcomes, and eventually we forget that it was ever a mask and become unable to take it off.